 - Have a minimum of 3.0 GPA average based on a 4.0 scale in upper division courses of the bachelor’s degree.

-- A grade of "B" or above must be earned in the following 4 courses: a) Anatomy and Anatomy Lab; b) Pathology; c) Physiology; and d) Neuroscience.
-3 of these 4 courses must be completed prior to the application submission deadline.
+- A grade of “B” or above must be earned in the following 4 courses: 3 of these 4 courses must be completed prior to the application submission deadline.
 However, all four of the courses must be completed prior to the start of the fall admission term.

 - International students are accepted subject to space and fiscal limitations.
 Students must have a bachelor’s degree or equivalent from an institution recognized in their own country as preparing students for graduate level study; academic eligibility for further study in their own country; demonstrated proficiency in the English language by a minimum score of 550 on the paper-based TOEFL or a minimum score of 80 on the internet-based TOEFL.
 International students must contact the International Student and Scholar Services department at http://www.fiu.edu/~isss.

 Required prerequisite courses: Prerequisite courses must be taken within 5 years of application.

 - Biology with Lab (4 credits)**